Marcin-L-Szczepanski/test-blockchain-js/README.md

 Of course, we cannot change block's elements such as index, timestamp, data or previous hash to adjust the hash to the requirements.
 The only element that can be changed is nonce.
 We can try with a nonce with a value of 1 and try to calculate hash, if it doesn't return a hash with the required number of zeros, we can try with a nonce equals 2, then 3, then 4... until we find a nonce that returns a valid hash with the required number of zeros in the beginning.

-The function takes a parameter 'difficulty' which is a number of zeros required in the beginning of hash.
+The function takes a parameter called 'difficulty' which is a number of zeros required in the beginning of hash.
 Then it checks if the characters from index 0 to index equal to argument passed to the function as 'difficulty' are all equal 0.
 If not, nonce is increased by one.
 ```javascript
 mineBlock(difficulty) {